Content ingestion migration guide

 Content can be added or excluded from bundles using rules.
 As new content is ingested from your CMS, bundles are automatically updated based on your rules.

 Metadata mapping is no longer required or available.
 All metadata is available once ingested.
 You cannot remove unwanted metadata in Ad Manager.
-Key-value pairs are displayed exactly as ingested from your CMS, are are immediately available to target and filter your content.
+CMS metadata is displayed exactly as ingested from your CMS, are are immediately available to target and filter your content.

 Although disabled by default, you have the option to rename or merge outdated keys or values from your feed, directly in the Ad Manager interface.